Description:

 Exclusion Criteria:

-- No significant anemia (hemoglobin below 9.0 g/dL) or neutropenia (absolute neutrophil
+- Significant anemia (hemoglobin below 9.0 g/dL) or neutropenia (absolute neutrophil

 count [ANC] < 1000/mm^3)

-- No prior history of multifocal adenocarcinoma in situ (ie, classic or pure
+- Prior history of multifocal adenocarcinoma in situ (ie, classic or pure

 bronchioloalveolar carcinoma)

-- No prior history of keratoacanthoma (well differentiated squamous cell skin cancer
+- Prior history of keratoacanthoma (well differentiated squamous cell skin cancer

 variant, often centrally ulcerated); history of basal cell cancer is allowed

-treatment (radiation or fresolimumab); all women of child bearing potential (last
+- Pregnant or breastfeeding.
+All women of child bearing potential (last menstrual period

-menstrual period within the previous 12 months and not surgically sterile) will be
+within the previous 12 months and not surgically sterile) will be tested for pregnancy

 Maximum Eligible Age: | N/A |